Jack Critchfield Park

 Jack Critchfield Park is a stadium in Slippery Rock, Pennsylvania.
 It is primarily used for baseball and hosts the Slippery Rock University of Pennsylvania college baseball team.
 The ballpark has a capacity of 1,500 people and opened in 2002.

+History and notable features

 The ballpark was home of the Prospect League's Slippery Rock Sliders (2009-2013).
 It was also the home of the Slippery Rock Sliders of the Frontier League in 2007.
 The Frontier Sliders played a partial home schedule in 2007, then left Slippery Rock to become a full-time road team in 2008.
 The Prospect Sliders played at the Park from 2009 until 2013, when they became the Champion City Kings of Springfield, Ohio.